-simplex is an R package for SIMS data processing that implements the algorithm presented in this paper.
-The program can be run in three modes: online, offline, and from the command line.
-The online version can be accessed at https://isoplotr.es.ucl. ac.uk/simplex/.
+programme can be run in three modes: online, offline, and from the command line.
+The online version can be accessed at https://isoplotr.es.ucl.ac.uk/simplex/ (last access: 16 August 2022).
 It contains three example U-Pb datasets, including the two datasets used in this paper, plus a Cameca monazite U-Th-Pb dataset.